 As if grooming and mucking and riding wasn’t enough… Do we also need to keep the barn CLEAN?
 I guess it’s not mandatory, but it sure is nice.
-It’s also nice to have your own stash of ingredients to make your own cleaners – just in case you want to be totally green.
+It’s also nice to have your stash of ingredients to make cleaners – just in case you want to be totally green.
 This also reduces the clutter at the barn – no need for a bunch of separate cleaners, just a few simple ingredients and you can mix as you need.

-Just a few of the things that need cleaning at the barn besides horse-related stuff:
+Things that need cleaning at the barn

 - Counters and walls in the feed room and tack room

 - Bathrooms (are you lucky enough to have a shower at the barn, too?)

 - Any drains (aisle, wash stalls, sinks, shower)

 - Stall fronts

 - Fridge and freezer

 A few ingredients to have on hand: